01 of 08

 Few designs can complete with the classic, simple beauty of a diamond solitaire engagement ring.
 According to the Gemological Institute of America, a solitaire setting refers to any piece of jewelry with a single diamond.
 When it comes to engagement rings, the solitaire setting is designed to showcase the diamond, traditionally a round brilliant stone set with four or six prongs, in all of its sparkling glory.
 It's what a lot of ladies want and envision, and therefore a safe bet if you're popping the question cold, with no idea of what she wants.
 The solitaire setting is also a great "blank canvas" if a diamond solitaire has been requested but you've been given some leeway in terms of the design.
 Because "simple" need not be boring—and there are so many subtle ways to add interest, or a little flair, to a solitaire engagement ring, without compromising its classic look.

-To show you the possibilities, I consulted Oded Edelman, CEO and Co-Founder of James Allen, an online fine jewelry retailer specializing in diamonds and engagement rings.
+To show you the possibilities, we consulted Oded Edelman, CEO and Co-Founder of James Allen, an online fine jewelry retailer specializing in diamonds and engagement rings.
 They make it really easy to buy an engagement ring, with certified diamonds, a 30-day return policy (plus free shipping and returns) and a lifetime warranty to make you feel extra-confident in your purchase.
 The site also lets you play designer, customizing standard engagement ring styles (including 49 different solitaire options)) with your desired metal, and the size, shape and quality of your center stone.
 Literally, three steps and you're done.
-Click through to see 7 subtle ways to take your solitaire from simple to striking.Continue to 2 of 8 below.
+See the subtle ways to take your solitaire from simple to striking.Continue to 2 of 8 below.

 02 of 08